-I am interested in the evolutionary and ecological processes that generate phenotypic diversity.
-The focus of my work is to understand how species have evolved traits, such as behavioral strategies and sexual signals, that enable them to maximize fitness despite variability in their environment.
-I approach this topic from the perspective of behavioral ecology; I address questions about the function and evolution of sexual traits, the causes of variability in the survival-reproduction tradeoff among individuals, and the factors that drive individual differences in mate choice and competition strategies.
-Working with some of the most environmentally-sensitive taxa (amphibians and reptiles) has also led me to apply a behavioral ecology framework to conservation.
-Specifically, I aim to better understand the adaptations that permit reproduction in novel anthropogenic environments.
+Our lab is interested in the evolutionary and ecological processes that generate phenotypic diversity.
+The focus of our work is to understand how species have evolved traits, such as behavioral strategies and sexual signals, that enable them to maximize fitness despite variability in their environment.
+We approach this topic from the perspective of behavioral ecology, addressing questions about the function and evolution of sexual traits, the causes of variability in the survival-reproduction tradeoff among individuals, and the factors that drive individual differences in mate choice and competition strategies.
+Working with some of the most environmentally-sensitive taxa (amphibians and reptiles) has also led us to apply a behavioral ecology framework to conservation.
+We aim to better understand the adaptations that permit reproduction in novel anthropogenic environments.

 Adapting to variable reproductive environments

 How do animals cope with challenges during reproduction?
 Although mating itself typically comprises only a short amount of time relative to an individual’s entire lifespan, how individuals behaviorally and physiologically respond to challenges before, during, and immediately after mating has a disproportionate effect on their fitness.
 Consequently, selection within unpredictable environments has repeatedly led to the evolution of flexible, instead of hard-and-fast, tactics of mate choice and competition.
-Using wood frogs (Lithobates sylvaticus [Rana sylvatica]), I examine how behavioral strategies have diversified in a scramble mating system.
-Male wood frog competitive strategies are sensitive to conspecific density and sex ratio (both of which fluctuate rapidly and unpredictably); I investigate the function of these shifts in strategy and the corresponding tradeoffs experienced by individuals.
+Using wood frogs (Rana sylvatica), we examine how behavioral strategies have diversified in a scramble mating system.
+Male wood frog competitive strategies are sensitive to conspecific density and sex ratio (both of which fluctuate rapidly and unpredictably).
+We investigate the function of these shifts in strategy and the corresponding tradeoffs experienced by individuals.
 Ongoing research aims to examine the adaptations that have allowed wood frog breeding aggregations to thrive in highly-modified, suburban habitats.

 The consequences of mate choice and competition